-Clearly, the main construction and innovation will come regarding the actual venues for Olympic competition, and the list of venues is already extensive and impressive.
-Tokyo is going to present the games in two “zones” that intersect on the northwest end of the Tokyo Bay, where the Olympic Village will be set up.
-It seems like a good idea to have both a hub of the Olympic activity and a nice surface of stadiums and center events, so it should enable visitors to get a wonderful grasp of the Tokyo area and everything new it will have to offer.
+One of the main sources of innovation during the games will come from the actual Olympic venues, and the list of venues is already extensive and impressive.
+Tokyo is going to present the games in two “zones” that intersect on the northwest end of Tokyo Bay, where the Olympic Village will be located.
+With how densely constructed Tokyo is already, spreading Olympic activities across the city would allow visitors to get a wonderful grasp of the Tokyo area over the course of the games.

 The most thrilling aspect of the Olympic preparation in Japan is what it might do to the already incredible Tokyo skyline.
 According to news reports from 2017 as many as 45 new skyscrapers might be finished in time for the Olympic games.
-Most probably, there are some a bit skeptical of this huge number, but regardless of that, even 10 or 15 would unmistakably have a great impact.
-For reference, regular growth of the Tokyo area, would make for a 50 percent increase in high-rise production in the period between 2017 and 2020 compared to the period from 2014-2017.
-And needless to say, the new buildings are being built with aesthetic appeal in mind, such that when all is said and done, Tokyo could be almost uniquely striking as a major world city by the time the opening ceremonies kick off.
+Even with a conservative estimate of only 10 to 15 buildings being fully finished in time, that’s still a large impact on the city landscape.
+For reference, regular growth of the Tokyo area would have a 50% greater rate of high-rise constructions from 2017-2020 compared to the same period from 2014-2017.
+Needless to say, the new buildings are being designed with clean aesthetics in mind, so that when finished they’ll add to Tokyo’s reputation as a beautiful world city.

 While it’s somewhat exclusive, the Olympic Village is always one of the most exciting things about the games.
-As mentioned, the Olympic Village in Tokyo will be at the northwestern edge of the bay, and specifically at the Harumi 5-Chrome neighborhood.
+The Olympic Village in Tokyo will be at the northwestern edge of the bay, and specifically at the Harumi 5-Chrome neighborhood.
 Construction is expected to take up over 13 hectares of space, resulting in cutting-edge condo complexes that will be used by the athletes and then sold following the games.
-There will be 21 buildings in total, complete with residences and shopping areas alike, and the tallest of them will reach nearly 20 floors.
-All in all it’s going to be a flashy and beautiful aspect of the Olympics and if all goes well, a vibrant, upscale neighborhood by the water thereafter.
+There will be 21 buildings in total, complete with residences and shopping areas, and the tallest of them will have nearly 20 floors.
+For that reason, the areas is going to be a flashy and beautiful aspect of the Olympics, and if all goes well, a vibrant, upscale neighborhood afterwards.